Jersey Shore: Long Branch

 Long Branch developed into a resort town in the late 18th century, with oceanside hotels, large estates, and grand theaters.
 It was visited by seven United States presidents, including Ulysses S. Grant, Chester A. Arthur, Rutherford B. Hayes, James A. Garfield, Benjamin Harrison, William McKinley, and Woodrow Wilson.
 All seven worshiped at the Church of the Presidents in the city, and beachside Seven Presidents Park is named for their visits.
 Long Branch's popularity waned in the years following World War II, with the opening of the Garden State Parkway in the mid-1950s allowing tourists to access points further south.
 The defining moment marking the end of this era occurred on June 8, 1987, when a large fire destroyed the town's pier and adjoining amusement park.

 In 2005, Pier Village, a Victorian-inspired mixed-use community consisting of rental residences atop retail space, opened.
 A public grassy area called Festival Plaza is the site of regular events, including concerts, arts & crafts fairs, outdoor movies, and holiday events.
 Long Branch is also home to Max's Famous Hotdogs and its rival, the original WindMill Hot Dogs, located in a windmill-shaped building since 1963.

+Allenhurst

+The borough of Allenhurst is best known for its shoreline Residential Historic District, roughly bounded by the Atlantic Ocean, Main Street, Cedar Avenue, Hume Street, and Elberon Avenue.
+The district was added to the National Register of Historic Places on June 18, 2010, for its historical architectural significance.
+It includes 412 contributing buildings.